noobdev23/flower/README.md

 ![flower-156608_1280](https://user-images.githubusercontent.com/123225727/213980519-51c0f373-2f71-4554-909a-b9092649f60c.png)

-10 Things To Know About Queer Identified People
+10 Things To Know About LGBTQA+

 We are with you all the way!